-Bullying is wrong and will not be tolerated.
-Bullying affects everyone: the victim/s, those who do the bullying and those who witness the bullying.
+Bullying affects everyone.
+Bullying affects the victims, those who do the bullying and those who witness the bullying.
 Other pupils can be drawn in by group pressure.
 It is undermining, threatening, distressing and intimidating to the person/people being bullied.
 Bullying is not an inevitable part of school life or a necessary part of growing up.
-No one person or group, whether staff or pupil, should have to accept this type of behaviour which can take many forms, including: certain jokes, insults, intimidating / threatening behaviour, written abuse or violence.
+It is clear that certain jokes, insults, intimidating / threatening behaviour, written abuse and violence are to be found in our society.
+No one person or group, whether staff or pupil, should have to accept this type of behaviour.
+Only when all issues of bullying are addressed, will a child be able to benefit best from the opportunities available at the school.
+Bullying is wrong and will not be tolerated.
 Bullying complaints will be dealt with firmly, fairly, promptly and confidentially.

-Only when all issues of bullying are addressed, will a child be able to benefit best from the opportunities available at the school.